Common Wall Lizard

 Lézard des Murailles

-By far the most common lizard in France are the Common Wall Lizards which can often be seen in large numbers in French hamlets and villages.
+by far the most common lizard in France.
+Known in English as Common Wall Lizards they can often be seen in large numbers in French hamlets and villages.
 They are extremely varied in colour depending on both genetic variability and sexual difference which is quite distinct .
 They are rarely more than 20 cm and have an elongated appearance, largely as a result of their thin tail, which can be half, or more, of their total length.
 Males are far more colourful and patterned than females, which are often a drab brown.

 A prolific species that seems to be able to maintain a stable population